 The MEd in Special Education program is designed to accommodate practicing teachers, paraeducators and other school-based professionals who currently have an initial teaching certificate.
 Courses are offered in the afternoons, evenings, and in the summer.
 All courses are delivered via audio conference and augmented with online resources.
 This e-Learning format allows candidates who live and work in Alaska's remote and rural communities to remain in their communities while completing their graduate studies.

 The M.Ed. program in Special Education is designed to accommodate practicing teachers, paraprofessionals, and other school-based professionals.
-Courses are, therefore, offered in the afternoons and evenings and in the summer.
-All courses are delivered via teleconference and augmented with online resources.
-This distance-delivered format allows candidates who live and work in Alaska’s remote and rural communities to remain in their communities while completing their graduate studies.
+Courses are, therefore, offered in the afternoons and evenings and in the summer and all courses are offered online and/or via audio conference.
+This e-Learning format allows candidates who live and work in Alaska’s remote and rural communities to remain in their communities while completing their graduate studies.

 |Minimum Credit Hours||33|